Fulgurance/ISM/README.md

         -o      open    Open the specified port
         -c      close   Close the specified port
-        -stv    settargetversion        Set the target version for all ports, based on a ISM version
+        -stv    settargetversion        Set the target version for all ports, based on a ISM version -s      search  Search a specified port in the database
 ```

 ```